aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 [![GitLab](https://i.imgur.com/aUWtSn4.png)](https://gitlab.com)

 Thanks to [GitLab](https://gitlab.com) for supporting us.
-GitLab is one of the main code hosting providers out there.
-They also have comprehensive offering for [open source](https://about.gitlab.com/solutions/open-source/).
+GitLab is one of the main code hosting and CI/CD providers out there.
+They support the open source community through their GitLab for [Open Source program](https://about.gitlab.com/solutions/open-source/).
 Please check them out.